-2. To approve an amendment to our certificate of incorporation to increase the number of authorized shares of our common stock from 4,500,000,000 to 8,000,000 shares.

-3. To approve an amendment to our certificate of incorporation to (i) effect a reverse stock split of our common stock by a ratio of not less than one-for-ten and not more than one-for-fifty at any time prior to December 31, 2009, with the exact ratio to be set at a whole number within this range to be determined by our board of directors in its discretion, and (ii) reduce the number of authorized shares of our common stock as set forth in the proxy statement.

-4. Ratify the appointment of KPMG LLP as our independent registered public accountants for 2008.

-5. Transact any other business that may properly come before the meeting and any adjournments thereof.
+- Elect twelve directors - 2.
+To approve an amendment to our certificate of incorporation to increase the number of authorized shares of our common stock from 4,500,000,000 to 8,000,000,000 shares. - 3.
+To approve an amendment to our certificate of incorporation to (i) effect a reverse stock split of our common stock by a ratio of not less than one-for-ten and not more than one-for-fifty at any time prior to December 31, 2009, with the exact ratio to be set at a whole number within this range to be determined by our board of directors in its discretion, and (ii) reduce the number of authorized shares of our common stock as set forth in the proxy statement. - 4.
+Ratify the appointment of KPMG LLP as our independent registered public accountants for 2008. - 5.
+Transact any other business that may properly come before the meeting and any adjournments thereof.

-Only stockholders of record at the close of business on to the annual meeting, between the hours of 9:00 a.m. and 4:00 p.m., New York City time, at our offices at 1221 Avenue of the Americas, 36th Floor, New York, New York 10020.
+Only stockholders of record at the close of business on October 20, 2008 are entitled to vote at the annual meeting.
+A list of stockholders entitled to vote will be available for examination for the ten days prior to the annual meeting, between the hours of 9:00 a.m. and 4:00 p.m., New York City time, at our offices at 1221 Avenue of the Americas, 36th Floor, New York, New York 10020.

-In accordance with new rules approved by the Securities and Exchange Commission, we sent a Notice of Internet Availability of Proxy Materials on or about , 2008 we also provided access to our proxy materials over the Internet beginning on that date.
-On or about , 2008 we also began delivering the proxy statement and the accompanying proxy card to the remaining stockholders of receive, a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the notice or on page one of this proxy statement.
+In accordance with new rules approved by the Securities and Exchange Commission, we sent a Notice of Internet Availability of Proxy Materials on or about November 4, 2008 to certain stockholders of record at the close of business on October 20, 2008.
+We also provided access to our proxy materials over the Internet beginning on that date.
+On or about November 4, 2008 we also began delivering the proxy statement and the accompanying proxy card to the remaining stockholders of record.
+If you received a Notice of Internet Availability of Proxy Materials by mail and did not receive, but would like to receive, a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the notice or on page one of this proxy statement.